Have you ever wondered why some people experience a successful and satisfying life while others just seem destined for poverty and misery?

 That the so-called Green Revolution turned out to be an existential threat, makes it nothing short of a travesty.

-Dr. Mark R McMurtry created a truly transformative technology that really can save millions of lives…and then he gave it to the world.
+Dr. Mark R McMurtry created a truly transformative technology that really can save millions of lives – and, in conjunction with other strategies like waste transformation farming and regenerative farming…it can help to roll back the terrible legacy of industrial farming.